tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 {{% example %}}

-Here, the color aesthetic applied to the geom_smooth layer does not affect the geom_point layer, illustrating how layer-specific aesthetic settings can override the base layer settings.
+Here, we use the `ggplot()` function with the `mpg` dataset.
+We set the default **aesthetics** to map engine displacement (`displ`) to the x-axis and highway mileage (`hwy`) to the y-axis.
+Our **geometric object** is a cloud of points (`geom_point()`).

+The subsequent `geom_smooth()` layer, which includes a color mapping to the class variable, demonstrates that aesthetic settings can be specific to each layer and do not affect the `geom_point()` layer.

 {{% /example %}}

 #### Overwriting Aesthetics with New Layers
-In `ggplot2`, aesthetics set in the ggplot() function serve as global settings for the entire plot, while aesthetics set in a `geom_()` function apply only to that specific layer.
-This can lead to unexpected results if not handled carefully.
+As we have discussed above in `ggplot2`, aesthetics set in the `ggplot()` function serve as global settings for the entire plot, while aesthetics specified in a `geom_()` function apply only to that specific layer.
+This can lead to unexpected results if not managed carefully.

-Therefore, when adding new layers, be cautious as they can overwrite the aesthetic settings from earlier layers.
-This is particularly relevant when you’re incrementally building a plot and want to maintain certain aesthetic features throughout.
-For example:
+When adding new layers, be mindful as they can overwrite the aesthetic settings from earlier layers.
+This is especially relevant when incrementally building a plot and aiming to maintain certain aesthetic features throughout.
+For instance:

 {{% codeblock %}}